 According to Gibson (1979), people observe objects in terms of their potential usage.
 He coined the term affordances to refer to the action possibilities offered by the environment (Gibson, 1977).
-Indeed, a vast amount of research has shown that perceiving an object automatically potentiates an associated motor program (e.g. Craighero et al., 1996).
-For example, seeing a frying pan with its handle protruded to the right facilitates right-hand responses compared to left-hand responses, whereas the reverse is true when the handle is protruded to the left (Tucker & Ellis, 1998).
+In line with this view, a vast amount of research has shown that perceiving an object automatically potentiates an associated motor program (e.g. Craighero et al., 1996).
+For example, seeing a frying pan with its handle protruded to the right facilitates right-hand responses compared to left-hand responses, whereas the reverse is true when the handle is protruding to the left (Tucker & Ellis, 1998).
 Given this interplay between vision and action, the question arises whether action-related objects facilitate visuomotor transformations by automatically capturing visuospatial attention (Craighero et al., 1996; Jeannerod, Arbib, Rizzolatti, & Sakata, 1995).
 To investigate this, Handy and colleagues (2003) presented two objects bilaterally, one graspable, and one non-graspable, and asked participants to indicate over which of the two a target was superimposed.
 They found that the event-related-potential component P1, which is assumed to reflect enhanced visual processing for attended locations (Clark & Hillyard, 1996), was larger if the target was superimposed over a graspable compared to a non-graspable object.
 The authors concluded that action-related objects indeed capture attention (2003).

 The handle-affordance hypothesis